How to choose a CCTV camera

 There are several CCTV’s available, each CCTV camera is design for a specific requirement.
 For example, Infrared/night vision cameras have the ability to capture footage in complete darkness.
 This type of camera may be useful to banks, farms, and manufacturing plants.
 Although there are a lot of options in terms of which camera to choose, they all work on similar systems.
 IP Cameras, Wired system, and Wireless system.

-Other types of CCTV Cameras
+Types of CCTV Cameras

 CCTV Camera Systems